AshotKhachatryan1995/login_registration_app/README.md

 Getting Started
 ---
-##In this project shows user Sign In/Sign Up/Reset password flow for mobile and web
+<li> In this project shows user Sign In/Sign Up/Reset password flow for mobile and web
-##All user information stored in Hive.
+<li> All user information stored in Hive.
-##Separate design for mobile and for web
+<li> Separate design for mobile and for web

 How to Use Step 1:
 ---